0CE4NS/0CE4NS/README.md

 <!-- About Me Section -->
 ## 🔍 About Me
-- ⚓ I'm currently learning Java, Python, Lua, and exploring some other exciting technologies. ⚓
+- ⚓ I'm currently learning Java, Python, and Lua.⚓
-- ⚓ Working on something cool, probably.
-Stay tuned for updates! ⚓
+- ⚓ Robotics Team @Bronx Center for Science and Mathematics. ⚓

 <!-- GitHub Stats, Image 2, and Vertical Image 1 Section -->
 <div>